fhs-codingclub/Coding-Club-Website/README.md

-# Coding-Club-Website
+# Coding Club Website
-Website for all of the coding clubs wishes and needs.
+Website for all of the coding clubs wishes and needs!
-This is now edited.